ebocugoz/ebocugoz.github.io/index.md

 {% include mean_plot.html %}

-Because confidence in job security will likely affect a person's economic behaviours, there is a high incentive to anticipate its evolution in the near feature.
+Because confidence in job security will likely affect a person's economic behaviors, there is a high incentive to anticipate its evolution in the near feature.

 # How we can predict consumer confidence
 A first step towards guessing how confidence will evolve in the near future is to acknowledge the seasonality of the phenomenon.